sikt-no/graphitron/README.md

 Providing both a key and a condition will result in a sum of both the first and previous examples, meaning both a join on a key and one additional condition will be applied.

-Using the _via_ parameter will create additional occurrences of what the previous examples have already shown.
+Using the _references_ parameter will create additional occurrences of what the previous examples have already shown.
 Note that this parameter only works by adding additional steps before the other parameters, meaning they most likely have to be set as well.
 The same rules apply to the intermediate steps as to other join operations.
 If there is only one key between two tables, only the table reference is required.